datacarpentry/image-processing/_episodes/07-thresholding.md

 Our strategy will be this:

 1. Read the image, converting it to grayscale as it is read.
-For this application we do not need the color image.
+For this application we do not need the colour image.
 2. Blur the image.
 3. Use Otsu's method of thresholding to create a binary image, where the pixels that were part of the maize plant are white, and everything